 - Can you explain how/why a larger pulley wheel in the Eagle™ RD makes for “crisper, more efficient and quieter” shifting?

 - What are the comparative weights of Eagle™ to their non-Eagle™ counterparts (XX1 and X01)?

 - How has the Eagle™ shifter changed and improved over previous XX1 and X01 1x11 models?

-- How have the Eagle™ X-SYNC™ chain rings changed?
+- How have the Eagle™ X-SYNC2™ chain rings changed?